anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This likely increases the latency of the communication between the pledge and the registrar.
 The increase in latency due to this additional component may be neglected given that the Registrar-Agent operates with nomadic connectivity as outlined in {{arch_nomadic}}.

+BRSKI-PRM requires pledges to possess an IDevID to enable onboarding in new domains.
+IDevID (and corresponding trust anchors) are expected to have a rather long lifetime.
+This may allow for a longer period between device acquisition and initial onboarding.
+Contrary, if devices that have been provided with an LDevID (and corresponding trust anchors) and temporarily taken out of service, immediate connectivity when bringing them back to operation may not be given, as the LDevIDs typically have a much shorter validity period compared to IDevIDs.
+It is therefore recommended to onboard them as new devices to ensure they possess valid LDevIDs.

 Besides the above, also consider the existing documents on operational modes for

 * BRSKI registrars in {{I-D.richardson-anima-registrar-considerations}}